Configuration

 3. Select Hardcoded Role Mapper

-4. From client core select ADMIN role
+4. Click Select Role then filter by client and From client core select ADMIN role

 5. Click save